-Visualize your personal brand’s style as something that needs to be turned into a likable, shareable, and highly-contagious entity that your established audience can’t get enough.
+Visualize your personal brand’s style as something that needs to be turned into a likable, shareable, and highly contagious entity that your established audience can’t get enough of.

 Inconsistency can make or break a personal brand.
-If brand and logo colors differ across multiple platforms, your audience will have difficulty establishing who you are and what you, which can make your brand seem unestablished.
+If brand and logo colors differ across multiple platforms, your audience will have difficulty establishing who you are and what you do, which can make your brand seem unestablished.

 Behind every established brand is a fundamental core brand message:

 - A declaration of why the brand matters